Kwame Nkrumah: United Gold Coast Convention

 The 1946 Gold Coast constitution gave Africans a majority on the Legislative Council for the first time.
 Seen as a major step towards self-government, the new arrangement prompted the colony's first true political party, founded in August 1947, the United Gold Coast Convention (UGCC).
 The UGCC sought self-government as quickly as possible.
 Since the leading members were all successful professionals, they needed to pay someone to run the party, and their choice fell on Nkrumah at the suggestion of Ako Adjei.
-Nkrumah hesitated but realized that the UGCC was controlled by conservative interests and noted that the new post could open huge political opportunities for him and accepted.
+Nkrumah hesitated but realised that the UGCC was controlled by conservative interests and noted that the new post could open huge political opportunities for him and accepted.
 After being questioned by British officials about his communist affiliations, Nkrumah boarded the MV Accra at Liverpool in November 1947 for the voyage home.

 After brief stops in Sierra Leone, Liberia, and the Ivory Coast, he arrived in the Gold Coast where he briefly stayed and reunited with his mother in Tarkwa.
 He began work at the party's headquarters in Saltpond on 29 December 1947 where he worked as a general secretary.
 Nkrumah quickly submitted plans for branches of the UGCC to be established colony-wide, and for strikes if necessary to gain political ends.
 This activist stance divided the party's governing committee, which was led by J. B. Danquah.
 Nkrumah embarked on a tour to gain donations for the UGCC and establish new branches.

 Although the Gold Coast was more developed politically than Britain's other West African colonies, there was considerable discontent.
 Postwar inflation had caused public anger at high prices, leading to a boycott of small businesses run by Arabs which began in January 1948.
 Local cocoa bean farmers were upset because trees exhibiting cacao swollen-shoot virus, but still capable of yielding a crop, were being destroyed by the colonial authorities.
 There were about 63,000 World War II veterans in the Gold Coast, many of whom had trouble obtaining employment and felt the colonial government was doing nothing to address their grievances.
 Nkrumah and Danquah addressed a meeting of the Ex-Service men's Union in Accra on 20 February 1948, which was made in advance of a planned march to present a petition to the governor.
 When the march took place on 28 February, three veterans were killed by police gunfire, prompting the 1948 Accra riots, which spread throughout the country.
 According to Nkrumah's biographer, David Birmingham, "West Africa's erstwhile "model colony" witnessed a riot and business premises were looted.
 The African Revolution had begun."